 - a.
 Students will attend school on the regular school calendar and schedule - b.
-Students and staff will wear masks and/or shields - c.
+Students and staff will wear masks and/or shields, with certain exceptions for special classes, activities or speech or other services. - c.
 The full APA academic program will be provided, including small-group classes, which provide for less people together for a significant portion of the day (2.5 hours) - d.
 Students will eat lunch in classrooms - e.
-No large-group assemblies will be held
+No large-group assemblies will be held - f.

-- f.
 Symptom checking will be conducted by families each morning - g.
 Symptom checking will be conducted randomly by staff each day - h.
 Desks or seats will be separated wherever possible - i.
-Transition schedules will be altered to decrease the number of students in the hallway at any given time - j.
-Students will be taught the importance of mask wearing, social distancing, and keeping their hands to themselves and their own belongings - k.
-Increased hand washing and hand sanitizing will be encouraged, planned, and supervised - I. Increased sanitizing of desks, doorknobs, and other surfaces
+Transition schedules will be altered to decrease the number of students in the hallway at any given time j.
+Transitions will be orderly and distancing will be implemented to the extent possible k.
+Students will be taught the importance of mask wearing, social distancing, and keeping their hands to themselves and their own belongings

+- I. Increased hand washing and hand sanitizing will be encouraged, planned, and supervised - m.
+Increased sanitizing of desks, doorknobs, and other surfaces will occur daily